silk-framework/silk/doc/Configuration.md

 If the Workbench is not running standalone, but packaged as War or Docker, the `conf` folder is not directly accessible.
 In that case, please set one of the above system properties to point to your custom external configuration file.

-The configuration is based on HOCON.
-More information on HOCON can be found at: [[https://github.com/typesafehub/config]]
+The configuration format is based on [HOCON](https://github.com/typesafehub/config).